OTCShare2/ansible-intel-aws-vm/README.md

 ## Installation of collection

-### Below are ways to `How to install and use it`
+### Below are ways to install and use it:

 1. **Case 1:-** When user's needs can be met with the default configuration, and they want to install a collection from Ansible Galaxy to the default location (as a third-party collection), it is recommended to use the following command:
     ```commandline
         ansible-galaxy  collection install <intel.ansible-intel-aws-vm>
     ```

-2. **Case 2:-** When user's needs can't be met with the default configuration, wants to extend/modify existing configuration and flow, They can install collection using Ansible Galaxy in user's define location
+2. **Case 2:-** When user's needs cannot be met with the default configuration, wants to extend/modify existing configuration and flow, they can install collection using Ansible Galaxy in user's define location.
-   Use below approaches
+   Use below approaches:

    1.
        ```commandline
        ansible-galaxy  collection install -p <local path> <intel.ansible-intel-aws-vm>
        ```
-       Note: collection will download collection, you can remove as per need
+       Note: collection will download collection, you can remove as per need.

-   2. Download source and Copy role directory to your Ansible boilerplate  from GitHub (Used to extended behavior of role)
+   2. Download source and copy role directory to your Ansible boilerplate  from GitHub (used to extended behavior of role)
        ```commandline
        git clone https://github.com/OTCShare2/ansible-intel-aws-vm.git
        cd ansible-intel-aws-vm
        cp -r role/amazon_ec2_rhel_default_vpc /<your project path>/
        ```

 ## Authenticate AWS
-To authenticate AWS API, User needs to export below environment variable
+To authenticate AWS API, user needs to export below environment variable:
 ```bash
 export AWS_ACCESS_KEY_ID=<aws_access_key_id>
 export AWS_SECRET_ACCESS_KEY=<aws_secret_access_key>